diekeamaka-cpu/system_engineering-devops/0x05-processes_and_signals/README .md

 # 0x05-processes_and_signals

-Bash scripts to explore Linux processes, signals, and process management techniques.
+This repository contains Bash scripts for exploring Linux processes, signals, and process management techniques.

 ## Scripts